ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 interface are free to extend these sets to provide additional expressiveness to applications written on top of them.

-This appendix enumerates a few additional parameters and properties that could be used to enhance transport protocol and/or path selection, or the transmission of messages given a Protocol Stack that implements them.
+This appendix enumerates a few additional properties that could be used to enhance transport protocol and/or path selection, or the transmission of messages given a Protocol Stack that implements them.
 These are not part of the interface, and may be removed from the final document, but are presented